MichaelCurrin/code-cookbook/README.md

 The solutions are based on my experienced or copied from other projects that I find, as a reference for how to something.

+This project does not cover steps on install tools but rather how to use them.

 ### Examples

 - `robots.txt` file